Maximum Recovery-MINIMUM TIMe™

 Scott Blumenshine Personal Injury attorney

-Trains and railways play a major role in the U.S. interstate transportation system, efficiently ferrying goods and people from one corner or the country to another.
+Trains and railways play a significant role in the U.S. interstate transportation system, efficiently ferrying goods and people from one corner of the country to another.
 Every year in the U.S., freight trains transport nearly 3 billion metric tons of material, including everything from fruits and vegetables to petroleum products and metals.
-Passenger trains carry nearly 31 billion passengers across rails stretching from one coast to another.
+Passenger trains carry almost 31 billion passengers across rails stretching from one coast to another.

 Train and Vehicle Accidents Deadly

 Of course, to transport all those goods and people, trains must be especially powerful, and most trains comprise many tons of steel and iron with engines designed to move them at very fast speeds.
-With so many massive pieces of machinery crisscrossing the country every day, it's no wonder accidents involving trains are not uncommon – and their effects can be devastating.
-In fact, the rail safety organization Operation Lifesaver says, based on national transportation accident data, a motorist is 20 times as likely to die in a crash with a train as in an accident with another motor vehicle.
+With so many massive pieces of machinery crisscrossing the country every day, it’s no wonder accidents involving trains are not uncommon, and their effects can be devastating.
+The rail safety organization Operation Lifesaver says, based on national transportation accident data, a motorist is 20 times as likely to die in a crash with a train as in an accident with another motor vehicle.

-Many accidents occur at railway crossings where tracks traverse roads and highways, but others occur in rail yards, at stations and elsewhere along the tracks, and can include train-to-train collisions or single-train accidents.
-Because the impact of the accidents can be so severe, accident victims often suffer injuries that require extensive and prolonged medical care with costs that can quickly surmount an average person's savings and take a toll on their financial future.
+Many accidents occur at railway crossings where tracks traverse roads and highways.
+Others happen in rail yards, at stations, and along the tracks, including train-to-train collisions or single-train accidents.
+Because the impact of the accidents can be so severe, accident victims often suffer injuries that require extensive and prolonged medical care with costs that can quickly surmount an average person’s savings and take a toll on their financial future.

 Railroad Accidents and Injuries

-Railroad accidents can occur for many reasons, most of which are due to negligence on the part of the railroad, train company, or their employees.
+Railroad accidents can occur for many reasons, most of which are due to negligence by the railroad, train company, or their employees.
 Some of the most common types of accidents are due to causes like:

 • Driver negligence